How to Install a Wooden Floor

 Step 10

-When you reach the other side of the room, you may need to cut your boards down by width to allow for the correct expansion gap.
-You will need to measure and mark where you need to cut on each board and cut them to size using a table saw.
+When you reach the other side of the room, you may need to cut your boards down to size, allowing for the correct expansion gap.
+You will need to measure and mark a cut point on each board, if you use chalk it can easily be wiped off.
+As for cutting, use a table saw, handsaw or jigsaw, depending on the wood and cutting tools you have available.

 how to install a wooden floor step 10